 Nigerian Style Goat Pepper Soup

 Goats produce less meat proportionately than a cow or a pig, but they’re also the most widely consumed animal in the world.
 Butchering into small, bone-in pieces is the most efficient way to portion a whole goat, as well as the most ancient.
 The whole process can be done with a single knife or cleaver, by anyone.
-This recipe is a great example of how the bone-in pieces are used, it’s a slightly spicy, comforting goat meat stew, with a cultural use similar to chicken noodle soup in the United States.
+This goat meat stew recipe is a great example of how the bone-in pieces are used, it’s a slightly spicy, comforting stew, with a cultural use similar to chicken noodle soup in the United States.

-Since the bone in goat meat pieces can be a combination of cuts from different places on the animal, there will be small pieces of bone.
+Since the bone-in goat meat pieces can be a combination of cuts from different places on the animal, there will be small pieces of bone.
 I like to use a spoon and fork combo to pick around the bones.
 Eating slowly also helps to appreciate things more.

 This recipe is by chef Alan Bergo.
 A chef from Minnesota, Alan is a 15 year veteran of the culinary industry, former executive chef of Acclaimed Lucia’s Restaurant, and the Salt Cellar.
 Founder of the website Forager Chef, he’s best known as a respected authority on Midwestern foraging.
 Learn more about Alan and his hunt for mushrooms, wild and obscure foods at Forager Chef.